KUVN-DT: KUVN-DT station history

 Main studios and office building for KUVN and sister station KSTR in downtown Dallas.

 "Univision 23" sign appearing near the front door of the building housing KUVN's studios and offices; the sign still uses Univision's previous logo style.

 The current television station licensed to channel 23 first signed on the air on September 25, 1986, as KIAB; it was founded by International American Broadcasting (owned by local ophthalmologist Dr. Elizabeth Vaughan and also known as I Am Broadcasting).
 The station, operating from studios on Marquis Street in Garland, primarily carried the Consumer Discount Network home shopping service.
 Houston-based CDN folded in December 1987.

-I Am Broadcasting filed for bankruptcy protection in 1988, and Univision purchased the station from bankruptcy for $5.2 million.
+I Am Broadcasting filed for bankruptcy protection in 1988, and Univision purchased the station out of bankruptcy for $5.2 million.
 On August 8, the station switched to Univision programming as KUVN.
 It was the first time Univision—the former Spanish International Network had been available over-the-air in North Texas since it had been carried from 1981 to 1984 on KNBN-TV channel 33.